Satvik-ai/Task-Master/README.md

 This is a skill demonstration project.

-I have built a simple fullstack web application using flask framework having a database and SQLAlchemy is the package used for facilitating the communication between the application and the database.
+I have built a simple fullstack web application using flask framework having a database.
+SQLAlchemy is used for facilitating the communication between the application and the database.
 This is an application can be used for managing your daily task and it will make you more productive.